ajpotts01/gcp-pde-python-side-inputs-dataflow/README.md

 Original lab is [here on Cloud Skills Boost](https://www.cloudskillsboost.google/course_sessions/2329626/labs/358117).
 The pipeline uses Apache Beam 2.44.0, despite the lab being written for 2.5.0 (which is deprecrated).

-There are two files that can be run independently to execute Apache Beam pipelines:
+There is only one file used here for running a pipeline:
-- `src\sideinput_pipeline.py`, for local running
+- `src\sideinput_pipeline.py`, for running on Google Cloud Dataflow

-- `src\sideinput_pipeline_cloud.py`, for running on Google Cloud Dataflow
+The pipeline uses a public BigQuery dataset, so have opted to just run it on GCP entirely.

 Steps before running either pipeline:
 1. Clone the repo